-The Company has entered into indemnification agreements with each of its directors and executive officers.
-These agreements require the Company to indemnify such individuals, to the fullest extent permitted by Delaware law, for certain liabilities to which they may become subject as a result of their affiliation with the Company.
+We have entered into indemnification agreements with each of our directors and executive officers.
+These agreements require us to indemnify such individuals, to the fullest extent permitted by Delaware law, for certain liabilities to which they may become subject as a result of their affiliation with us.